If only one adult lives in a dwelling (as their main home), the Council Tax bill will be reduced by 25%.

 - apprentices and youth training trainees

-- any patient whose sole or main residence is a residential care home, nursing home or hostel
+- any patient whose sole or main residence is a residential care home, nursing home or hospital

 - people who are severely cognitively impaired